 I planted both peppermint and chocolate mint in my divided herb planter.
 Now I have mint running out of my ears so I have been brainstorming on what to do with my abundance of the herb.
-A little research shows that mint has lots of good for you vitamins and minerals.
+A little research shows that this delicious herb has lots of good for you vitamins and minerals.
 If you need more convincing, here is an entire article on the nutrition of mint, courtesy of www.fitday.com.

 So here are a few suggestions…